monicao/zip-code-info/README.md

 ## zip-code-info

 This gem returns the state and city of the Sectional Center Facility for a given zip code.
-It does not use an external service.
+It does not use an external API.
+It looks up the zip code in a yml file.

 The zip code data has been taken from [http://en.wikipedia.org/wiki/ZIP_code_prefixes](http://en.wikipedia.org/wiki/ZIP_code_prefixes)